Starving (song): Background

+Release

+The song was originally released as a non-album single on the 19th of July, 2016, through Republic Records and Universal Music Group, before it was included on the third digital reissue of Steinfeld's debut extended play (EP), Haiz (released via Republic).
+It would later be put onto the EP's Japanese edition, released on the 19th of August, 2016.
+As for Zedd, the song was released on his debut compilation album, Stay +, released on the 27th of December, 2017, through Universal Music Japan.

 Critical reception

 Katherine Barner of Idolator called the song "a dreamy, teen romance anthem."
 Teen Vogue's Isis Briones said that the song "has a soft guitar start and builds up to a mellow dance tune, perfect for a low-key summer night with your best friends.
 Thanks to the catchy lyrics and Zedd's smooth transitions, you'll instantly pick up on all the words to the song after just listening to it a few times.
 There's no doubt this single will soon top the charts, so get on it early and add it to your playlist ASAP."

-Chart performance
+Commercial performance

+United States of America

 "Starving" debuted at number 96 on the Billboard Hot 100 chart dated August 20, 2016.
 The song rose 31–24 on the chart dated October 15, 2016, making it Steinfeld's highest-charting single to date (ahead of the number 30-peaking "Love Myself").
 It reached a peak position of 12 on the chart dated December 17, 2016.
 "Starving" is Steinfeld's second top 40 single, Grey's first, and Zedd's fifth.
+It is also Steinfeld's highest-charting single on the Billboard Hot 100 to date.
+By the end of 2016, the song was positioned at number 94 on the chart.

-On the Pop Songs chart, "Starving" debuted at number 32 on the chart dated August 13, 2016 and reached a peak position of 5 on the chart dated January 14, 2017.
-The song became Steinfeld's first top 10 on the chart in November 2016.
+On the Pop Airplay chart, "Starving" debuted at number 32 on the chart dated August 13, 2016 and reached a peak position of 5 on the chart dated January 14, 2017.
+The single became Steinfeld's first top 10 on the chart in November 2016.
+The single also charted at number 8 on the Adult Pop Airplay chart, number 34 on the Dance Club Songs chart, number 12 on the Dance/Mix Show Airplay, and number 34 on the Rhythmic Airplay chart.
+It was also certified 4x Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 4,000,000 units in the United States.
+By the end of 2017, the song was positioned at number 40 on the Adult Top 40 and number 34 on the Mainstream Top 40.